arcadiapage/arcadiapage.github.io/_posts/2025-10-17-dragons-and-creative-flow-secrets.md

 Then within the dream, I dozed off once more, and when I opened my eyes again, I saw a woman sitting on a nearby couch watching me.

-I immediately sat up and asked, “What is going on?”
+I immediately sat up and asked, almost gasping, “What is going on?”

 “Some old man was watching you sleep,” she said.
 “And an old lady was sitting on this couch watching you too.”

 I immediately got angry.
 She knew people were watching me, but didn’t try to do anything about it herself?
-Why did she allow these strangers in this random house to stalk me or whatever?
+Why did she allow these strangers into this random house to stalk me or whatever?

 “You don’t understand!”
 I yelled at her.
 “Why didn’t you tell me?
 Why didn’t you do something!”